Tochemey/goakt/datacenter/DESIGN.md

 - Preserve isolation: each datacenter remains a standalone GoAkt cluster.
 - Provide DC-transparent messaging (callers do not select a DC explicitly).
 - Use the DC control plane registry as the source of truth for routing.
-- Support DC-aware placement and controlled relocation without global state.
+- Support DC-aware placement (e.g. SpawnOn with WithDataCenter) without global state.
 - Periodically report liveness to keep routing tables accurate.

 ## Non-goals